IS RACE-BASED ABUSE ILLEGAL IN NEW ZEALAND?

 - The provision of land, housing and accommodation

-- Industrial and professional associations, qualifying bodies and vocational training bodies.
+- Industrial and professional associations, qualifying bodies and vocational training bodies

-Racial disharmony (or what is otherwise known as New Zealand’s civil hate speech provision) is another form of discrimination under the Human Rights Act.
+Racial disharmony (also known as New Zealand’s civil hate speech provision) is another form of discrimination under the Human Rights Act.
 This type of discrimination is directed against a group of persons, rather than an individual.
 Section 61 makes it unlawful for any person to publish or distribute written matter or use words in public which are threatening, abusive, or insulting and likely to excite hostility against or bring into contempt any group of persons on the ground of the colour, race, or ethnic or national origins.

 - Text ‘Netsafe’ to 4282